replicatedhq/replicated-docs/docs/enterprise/snapshots-creating.md

 ## Create a Full Backup (Recommended) {#full}

-Full backups, or _instance snapshots_, back up the admin console and all application data, including volumes, manifests, and metadata.
+Full backups, or _instance snapshots_, back up the admin console and all application data, including volumes and manifest files.
 You can use a full backup for disaster recovery scenarios by restoring over the same instance or into a new cluster.

 If you manage multiple applications with the admin console, data from all applications that support backups is included in a full backup.
 Reach out to your software vendor for information about support for backup and restore.